openphacts/openphacts.github.io/refresh/link-refresh-2.2.md

 - GitHub Project: [ops-uniprot-linksets](https://github.com/openphacts/ops-uniprot-linksets)

+Q: What about that "uniprot_ipi.sparql' file that is created but does not appear to be loaded into IMS?

 ## wikipathways

 New Linksets related to WikiPathways will be created by Egon W. and the folks at Maastricht.